jacoacoacob/wild/README.md

 # WILD (WI Landlord Database)

-WILD aspires to spotlight legal, temporal, and geographic relationships between residential rental property owners/managers and the properties they control.
+WILD aims to spotlight legal, temporal, and geographic relationships between big corporate residential rental property owners/managers and the properties they control.
 The code in this repository is responsible for two broad tasks:
 1. Defining and managing changes to the structure of our [PostgreSQL](https://www.postgresql.org/docs/14/index.html) ("postgres" for short) database that hosts WILD data and makes it queryable.
 2. Automating the work of downloading, cleaning, and putting data from various sources into our postgres database.